makeabilitylab/physcomp/advancedio/vibromotor.md

 {: .fs-1 }

 ## Generating haptic patterns

 TODO: have students make a haptic pattern or two.
 Maybe schedule a timer interrupt to do this?

 Are there Arduino libraries for this?

 ### Haptic motor drivers

-When haptics play a key role in a project, you should consider using a [haptic motor driver](https://learn.sparkfun.com/tutorials/haptic-motor-driver-hook-up-guide?_ga=2.87552344.1190007566.1620233503-935977820.1612992862), which makes it easier to interface and work with vibration motors and drive complex haptic patterns.
+When haptics play a key role in a project, consider using a [haptic motor driver](https://learn.sparkfun.com/tutorials/haptic-motor-driver-hook-up-guide?_ga=2.87552344.1190007566.1620233503-935977820.1612992862), which makes it easier to interface and work with vibration motors and drive complex haptic patterns.

 For example, Texas Instruments (TI) sells a variety of [haptic motor drivers](https://www.ti.com/motor-drivers/actuator-drivers/overview.html).
 The popular [TI DRV2605](https://www.ti.com/lit/ds/symlink/drv2605.pdf) provides a [I<sup>2</sup>C](https://en.wikipedia.org/wiki/I%C2%B2C)-based interface to control both ERM and LRA motors, generates its own the pulse-width modulated (PWM) waveforms, which relieves the host microcontroller of this responsibility saving hardware pins and reducing code complexity (*e.g.,* setting precise timer interrupts for waveform generation), and includes an integrated library of 123 licensed haptic patterns, reducing the need to design and implement software to create custom haptic effects.